DataRefTool for X-Plane

 Reduce colors

-In an attempt to be accessible to colorblind users, an alternate color scheme is selectable.
+In an attempt to be accessible to colorblind users, an alternate color scheme is available.

 Screenshot of DataRefTool, showing how to select an alternate color scheme